Introduction

 - Plan ahead for the next sowing and harvesting window

-Of course, the growing season in Britain isn’t uniform.
-Conditions vary from north to south and between coastal and inland gardens so always match advice from guides with what you see on the ground.
+Of course, the British growing season isn’t uniform.
+Conditions vary from north to south, and between coastal, inland and sheltered gardens, so always match general advice with what you see on the ground.

-Below, you’ll find a grounded and practical harvest guide organised by month, covering vegetables, fruit and herbs.
+Below, you’ll find a practical harvest guide organised by month, covering vegetables, fruit and herbs.

 Quick View – UK Harvest Calendar by Month